dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 </tr>
 </table>

 **The offset in the above table is with the assumption that all data items exist.
-The actual offset of data item in the push data should be calculated by the flags of 'item presence byte'. *
+The actual offset of data item in the flight data should be calculated by the flags of 'item presence byte'. *

 **Data Item Index**